FAQs

 I'm a subscriber but my email isn't being recognized.
 What should I do?

-Make sure you're entering the exact email address linked to your Substack subscription.
+Make sure you're entering the exact email address linked to your subscription.
 Common issues include typos, using a different email than the one you subscribed with, or having a lapsed subscription.

 Why was I logged out?